Rubydesic/factorio-zone-change-token/README.md

 # Change Your Factorio Zone Token
-A simple userscript that allows you to change your token on factorio.zone.
+A simple userscript that allows you to change your token on factorio.zone or valheim.zone.

 ## Install